-Category 3 Category 2 Category 1 e .
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

-Structural movement
+Structural movemen nt

 Repair category 1

-Notes There was no evidence of significant structural movement within the limitations of our inspection.
+Notes There is some cracking to the external walls, although there is no evidence of significant structural movement affecting the property.

-Dampness, rot and infestation Repair category 1 Notes Damp meter readings were taken where considered appropriate within the property, and moisture levels were found to be within an acceptable range.
-Whilst the solum is sealed with gravel and poured bitumen, the sub-floor area is still damp (see below).
+Dampness, rot and infestation

+Repair category 1

+Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.

 Chimney stacks

 Repair category 2

-Notes There is defective roughcast and moss growth on the chimney, and there is evidence of past damp ingress adjoining the chimney in the attic.
+Notes There is defective pointing and plant growth to the chimney.
+Chimney stacks are vulnerable to defect, and should be regularly maintained.